Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Methodology

 where $p(\mathbf{m})$ represents \textit{prior} information about $\mathbf{m}$, and $p(\mathbf{d}_{obs}|\mathbf{m})$ is the \textit{likelihood} of observing $\mathbf{d}_{obs}$ given any value of $\mathbf{m}$.
 Term $p(\mathbf{d}_{obs})$ is a normalisation constant called the \textit{evidence}.

-In variational inference, an optimal variational distribution $q(\mathbf{m})$ is selected from a family of distributions to best approximate the posterior distribution $p(\mathbf{m}|\mathbf{d}_{obs})$.
-This is often accomplished by minimising the Kullback-Leibler (KL) divergence (a measure of difference) between the posterior and variational distributions \cite{kullback1951information}, or equivalently maximising the \textit{evidence lower bound} (ELBO) of $\log p(\mathbf{d}_{obs})$ defined as:
+In this work, we focus on variational inference, in which an optimal variational distribution $q(\mathbf{m})$ is selected from a family of predefined probability distributions, to best approximate the true but unknown posterior distribution $p(\mathbf{m}|\mathbf{d}_{obs})$.
+This is often accomplished by minimising the Kullback-Leibler (KL) divergence (a measure of difference) between the posterior and variational distributions \cite{kullback1951information}, or equivalently maximising the \textit{evidence lower bound} (ELBO) of $\log p(\mathbf{d}_{obs})$ defined as \cite{blei2017variational}: